cricanr/ElevatorControlSystem/README.md

 * Direction - type safe class for direction

 The list of pickup requests that the elevator control system must schedule is stored in a queue.
 I decided to use a standard Scala immutable implementation of the queue.

+#Further improvements, priorities, missing parts
+I decided with going with a very simple algorithm for scheduling because I wanted to make sure I have enough time to implement a clean / tested code rather then investing a lot of time in implementing a smarter / optimal algorithm and having non-tested / non-stable code.

+Most important improvement that needs to be coded is to add a smart scheduling algorithm.